 7. Dry Out the Air with a Dehumidifier

-If you are using a shed or garage, you will find it offers the perfect space to set up a dehumidifier.
-A dehumidifier will dry the air considerably.
+If you are using a closed shed or garage, you’ll find it offers the perfect space to set up a dehumidifier.
+A dehumidifier dries the air considerably.

 This is a good option if: